thebespokepixel/truwrap/readme.md

 But weep no more!

-Developed as part of our internal data visualisation system, where having the fidelity of 24 bit colour and embedded images (currently OS X iTerm 3 only) was a huge advantage.
+Developed as part of our internal data visualisation system, where having the fidelity of 24 bit colour and embedded images (currently macOS iTerm only) was a huge advantage.

-Usable within your own node.js cli projects and an npm module or directly from the command line as a shell scripting command.

-![Screengrab][grab]

 ## Usage